S3-working-group/s3-practical-guide/content/src/principles/principle-equivalence.md

 The degree of worthwhile involvement is context dependent.
 At one end of the spectrum, it might be enough that decisions affecting others are made initially by an individual or a smaller group and that these decisions are then tested for any objections with those affected afterwards.
 On the other end of the spectrum, equivalence could manifest as a fully collaborative process where those affected participate in decision making from end-to-end.
 A middle road is a participatory approach that keeps people informed about progress and invites specific input at various stages along the way.

-Equivalence needs to be balanced with [effectiveness], enabled through [transparency] and constrained by [Consent], for it to function at its best.
+Equivalence needs to be balanced with [Effectiveness](section:principle-effectiveness), enabled through [Transparency](section:principle-transparency) and constrained by [Consent](section:principle-consent), for it to function at its best.
 It’s valuable to weigh up the benefits of more or less involvement, versus the cost in terms of resources, energy and time.

 For any decision of significance it’s good to ask yourself who, if anyone, should be involved, and to what degree?
 Consider those who will be directly or indirectly impacted and those who will have responsibility for acting on what you decide.
 While not directly related to Equivalence, it might also be prudent to consider those who are not obviously affected by a decision, but who could contribute with their influence, experience and expertise.